-These positive results illustrate TBPG's ongoing commitment to customer service excellence.
-Agency staff have streamlined agency functions in recent years.
+The positive results in these areas illustrate TBPG's ongoing commitment to customer service excellence.
+Agency staff have streamlined agency functions and processes in recent years.
 TBPG has improved its online license renewal functionality with continuous improvements and refinements to its state of the art regulatory database.
 Refinements to the agency website have facilitated the accessibility of online information for the benefit of TBPG licensees and the general public.
-Additionally, Executive Director Horton has been utilizing quarterly mass e-mail communications to communicate to all interested individuals regarding TBPG meetings and Board activities.
-This is an effort to keep the licensees and the public informed regarding Board activities and other pertinent information.
+Additionally, Executive Director Charles Horton has been sending out quarterly newsletters by e-mail in order to communicate to all interested individuals regarding TBPG meetings and Board activities.
+This is an effort to keep the licensees and the general public informed regarding Board activities and other pertinent information.
 TBPG is proud of its accomplishments in providing prompt, effective, and consistent customer service to individuals and entities it regulates, and is proud of the service it provides to the State of Texas and its citizens.